 It is not definitively documented but it would appear that Agnes Kočevar never actually lived at this house.
 Nevertheless, around 1900, she gave up ownership of this house to Johan Medved (Dolnji Medvedov) and his wife Frančiška Kočevar (who may have been a sister or perhaps a niece) when he sold his house at Podklanec 4 to Peter Žugelj who at the time was living in Pittsburgh, Pennsylvania with his new family.

-The oldest record we have found to date for a person from this house is for the patriarch’s wife Katarina.
-She and her husband had at least 2 children, including:
+The oldest record we have found to date for a person from this house is for the wife of the patriarch Katarina.
+Together, with her husband, she had at least 2 children, including:

 1B.
 Ana Radovič b.
 1824.
 At this time, it is unknown what happened to her afterwards.